-We will collect some information about you and your baby; the details will be kept securely and will only be seen by responsible individuals from the study organisers, the research sponsor and the regulatory authorities who ensure that studies such as these are carried out safely.
+We will collect some information about you and your baby; the details will be kept securely and will only be seen by study organisers, the research sponsor and NHS Trusts who ensure that studies such as these are carried out safely.
 They may also look at your baby's notes to check that the study is being carried out correctly.
-Because we need to contact you to find out how your baby is at two years of age, we will keep your name, address and other contact details.
+We will keep your name, address and other contact details.
+The Health and Social Care Information Centre and other central UK NHS bodies will be used to keep in touch with you and provide information about your baby's health status.